Smashed Brussel Sprouts Salad With Quinoa!

 - Meanwhile, in a small pot of salted boiling water, cook the Brussel sprouts until a knife can easily go through them, about 5-8 minutes depending on the size of the Brussel sprouts.
 Take the cooked Brussel sprouts off the water and smash them with the back of a plate.5 oz Brussel sprouts

 - In a medium sized skillet over medium heat add 1 tbsp of olive oil, thyme, smashed Brussel sprouts and carrot pieces.
 Cook, mixing often, until the Brussel sprouts and carrots are slightly browned and charred.
 Take off the stove and add cooked quinoa, parsley leaves and spinach and mix.
-Season with ½ tsp salt.
-Rest until needed.1 tbsp olive oil, 4 oz carrot, ¼ tsp thyme, dried, 2 oz spinach, 1 handful parsley, fresh, ½ tsp salt
+Season with salt.
+Rest until needed.1 tbsp olive oil, 4 oz carrot, ¼ tsp thyme, dried, 2 oz spinach, 1 handful parsley, fresh

 - In a small bowl mix maple syrup, soy sauce, sesame oil and garlic powder.
 Rest until needed.2 tbsp maple syrup, 1 tbsp soy sauce, ¼ tsp sesame oil, ¼ tsp garlic powder

 - Serve salad and top with avocado and chopped almonds.
-Sprinkle black pepper to taste and drizzle maple soy dressing.½ avocado, 2 tbsp almonds, Black pepper to taste
+Sprinkle black pepper to taste and drizzle maple soy dressing.½ avocado, 2 tbsp almonds, Salt and pepper to taste